-Keeping the influence of AGCM biases in mind, the modeling challenge is illustrated in a comparison of the observed and a single-model ensemble mean simulated 200-hPa height anomalies during December through February (DJF) 2001-2002 (Fig. 1).
+Keeping the influence of AGCM biases in mind, the modeling challenge is illustrated in a comparison of the observed and a single-model ensemble mean simulated 200-hPa-height anomalies during December- February (DJF) 2001-02 (Fig. 1).
 We focus on the AGCM's mean anomaly because it represents the most basic characteristic-the first moment-of the PDF across the AGCM's ensemble members.
 What can be inferred from the agreement between observations and simulations for this single case, and what is the implication for attribution efforts to discern the role of SST boundary forcing?

-Comparison with the observed height anomalies (Fig. 1, bottom) reveals a roughly out of phase relationship over North America.
+Comparison with the observed height anomalies (Fig. 1, bottom) reveals a roughly out-of-phase relationship over North America.
 Does this imply a poor performance by the AGCM that could be due to biases?
-On the contrary, from this comparison between the atmospheric signal and the observed seasonal mean anomaly one cannot reach any definitive conclusion, as the observed anomaly may have been influenced by atmospheric internal variability, while still being consistent with the PDF of seasonal mean atmospheric states associated with the SST forcing.
-Consistency with the SST-forced PDF means that the observed result is within the range of possibilities implied by the PDF, including occasionally residing on a tail of the PDF.
+On the contrary, from this comparison one cannot reach any definitive conclusion, as the observed anomaly may have been influenced by atmospheric internal variability, while still being consistent with the PDF of seasonal mean atmospheric states associated with the SST forcing.
+Consistency means that the observed result is within the range of possibilities implied by the PDF, including occasionally residing on a tail of the PDF.

-The same uncertainty would exist if the AGCM ensemble mean had closely resembled the observations for a single case, insofar as agreement may have been coincidental given that internal atmospheric variability can not only mask the boundary forced signal, but also constructively interfere with that signal.
-It is by comparing a large sample of cases of observed and simulated climate anomaly patterns for winter in North America that the suitability of a particular model can be assessed (Kumar et al. 1996).
-On the other hand, a principal purpose of the Seasonal Diagnostics Consortium is to detect the boundary forced atmospheric signals on an individual case basis, as for example DJF 2001-2002.
-A step toward significantly reducing the uncertainty surrounding AGCM behavior for individual cases is proposed in the next section.
+The same uncertainty would exist if the AGCM ensemble mean had closely resembled the observations for a single case, given that internal atmospheric variability cannot only mask the boundary-forced signal, but also constructively interfere with that signal.
+It is by comparing a large sample of cases of observed and simulated climate anomaly patterns for a given region and season that the suitability of a particular model can be assessed (Kumar et al. 1996).
+On the other hand, a principal purpose of the Seasonal Diagnostics Consortium is to detect the boundary-forced